bpaddack/AI_models/README.md

 5. PlantClassification_ComputerVision
    This notebook uses two datasets: '**images.npy**' (images) and '**Labels.csv**' (labels) to create a computer vision model that can recognize and classify various plant seedlings.
+The images file is 228MB and can be [downloaded](https://drive.google.com/file/d/1BvvbCH9oMWDnZBuOwUpSKk7QWXn_7uGF/view?usp=sharing).

-6. Generative-IT_LLM_NLP
+7. Generative-IT_LLM_NLP
    This ticket uses a *hugging face* repository llama-based LLM to classify incoming IT support ticket requests and formulate a response via prompts.
 The data is from '**support_ticket_text_data_mid_term.csv**'.
 Note that tha prompts I used will not necessarily generate the the exact same response for you (if you run the code).